Crawl Space Ventilation

 If Crawl Space Ventilation Doesn’t Work, What’s the Solution?

 Crawl space encapsulation is the answer!
-Seal the crawl space with a vapor barrier, seal the crawl space vents with vent covers, seal any gaps or holes to the outside, seal the crawl space door, seal it as tight as possible.
+Seal the crawl space with a vapor barrier, seal the crawl space vents, seal any gaps or holes to the outside, seal the crawl space door, seal it as tight as possible.

 Crawl Space Encapsulation the Right Way

 Install a vapor barrier and then seal any crawl space ventilation.
-The CleanSpace crawl space encapsulation system is the best solution!
-CleanSpace is a tough liner that you or any service people can crawl on with no fear of it tearing or coming off the walls (yes, you need to cover the walls).
-The vapor barrier also has an antimicrobial agent manufactured into it to kill mold and bacteria that it comes in contact with.
-The crawl space vent covers and crawl space door are tough and look great – they are also all plastic, as is the entire CleanSpace system, so they never need paint, won’t rot, and mold won’t grow on them.
+Our crawl space encapsulation system is the best solution!
+It is a tough liner that you or any service people can crawl on with no fear of it tearing or coming off the walls (yes, you need to cover the walls).

 Warning: Combustible Appliances (a furnace) Need Air

-Certified CleanSpace Installers at the Bug Man know all about this… a combustible appliance such as your furnace needs air to operate.
+Crawlspace encapsulation installers at the Bug Man know all about this… a combustible appliance such as your furnace needs air to operate.
 So the size of your crawl space makes a difference, as does the possibility of having to draw air from somewhere to feed the appliance.
-Let a CleanSpace expert help you with this decision.
+Let an expert help you with this decision.

 Crawl Space Ventilation

-Encapsulating a crawl space is a great start, and in many cases, depending on where you live and realative humidity levels, it may be all you need.
-But if you need more, a certified CleanSpace Installer from the Bug Man can help!
+Encapsulating a crawl space is a great start, and in many cases, depending on where you live and relative humidity levels, it may be all you need.
+But if you need more, an installer from the Bug Man can help!
 There are two good options for conditioning a crawl space.

 Do It Once and Do It Right!

-Call 501-663-9464 for a free estimate and inspection from a certified CleanSpace Installer from the Bug Man.
+Call 501-663-9464 for a free estimate and inspection from The Bug Man.
 You will be educated as to the science of a crawl space, and solutions to make your crawl space and entire home healthier.

 The Bug Man Inc. also offers fungus treatments.
-A fungicide solution of Bora-Care is applied to wood and concrete.
+A fungicide solution of Bora-Care or Tim-Bor is applied to surface area.
 Its patented formula penetrates deep into the wood, providing long-lasting protection against decay fungi, dry rot, and insect infestation that may accompany moisture problems.